Table of Contents

 5. Explore opportunities to reward loyal customers

-No matter what sect of SaaS you’re in, customers are likely spoiled for choice in terms of competing products.
+No matter what sector of SaaS you’re in, customers are likely spoiled for choice in terms of competing products.

 Consider rewards and loyalty incentives for your early adopters or people who’ve committed to your service for a certain period of time (think: a year or more).